Christian Pulisic: Early life

 Pulisic was born in Hershey, Pennsylvania, where he spent the majority of his childhood.
+Pulisic's paternal grandfather, Mate Pulišić, was born on the Croatian island of Olib.
+His paternal grandmother Johanna DiStefano was Sicilian.
+Pulisic obtained Croatian citizenship later in his early adulthood.
 His parents, Kelley and Mark Pulisic, both played collegiate soccer at George Mason University and his father also played professional indoor soccer for the Harrisburg Heat in the 1990s and later became a coach at the youth, collegiate, and professional levels.
 Growing up, his soccer idol was Luís Figo.

 While his mother was on a teacher exchange in England through the Fulbright Program, Pulisic lived for a year in Tackley, Oxfordshire.
 At age seven, he began playing for the youth team of Brackley Town.
 When his father was general manager of indoor club Detroit Ignition in the mid-2000s, Pulisic lived in Michigan and played for Michigan Rush.
 While in Michigan, he attended Workman Elementary School.

 Club career

-After the family returned to the Hershey area, Pulisic grew up playing for local U.S. Soccer Development Academy club PA Classics and occasionally training with local professional club Harrisburg City Islanders, now known as Penn FC, during his teen years.
+After the family returned to the Hershey area, Pulisic grew up playing for local U.S. Soccer Development Academy club PA Classics and occasionally training with local professional club Harrisburg City Islanders, later known as the now-defunct Penn FC, during his teen years.
 In the summer of 2010, he went on a five-day trial at Chelsea's Cobham base.

 Borussia Dortmund

-Pulisic moved to Germany before his 16th birthday.
-He became eligible because, as his grandfather was Croatian, he could get a European passport and play starting at age 16 rather than 18.
-He initially had issues getting the passport, but it eventually panned out.

-In February 2015, Borussia Dortmund signed 17-year-old Pulisic and assigned him first to their U17 squad, winning the Under 17 Bundesliga in 2014–15.
+Pulisic moved to Germany before his 16th birthday, eligible for European residency through Croatian nationality law, which allowed him to secure a Croatian passport through familial heritage.
+In February 2015, Borussia Dortmund signed 16-year-old Pulisic and assigned him first to their U17 squad, winning the Under 17 Bundesliga in 2014–15.
 He was immediately promoted in summer 2015 to the U19 squad and won the Under 19 Bundesliga for the 2015–16 season.
 After scoring 10 goals and assisting 8 in just 15 games with the Dortmund youth teams, Pulisic was called to join the first team over winter break.